THE COFFEE JOURNAL · CIRCUIT & PADDOCK

 There are names that transcend sport

-The McLaren years: absolute domination
+The McLaren years: absolute dominance

-Spa 1992: rain, night, legend
+Spa 1992: the rain, the night, the legend

 The Senna philosophy: the limit is in the mind